HSU-ANT/beaqlejs/README.md

         "TestName": "My Listening Test",     // <=  Name of the test "LoopByDefault": true,               // <=  Enable looped playback by default "ShowFileIDs": false,                // <=  Show file IDs for debugging (never enable this during real test!)
-        "EnableABLoop": true,                // <=  Show controls to loop playback with an AB range slider "EnableOnlineSubmission": false,     // <=  Enable transmission of JSON encoded results to a web service "BeaqleServiceURL": "",              // <=  URL of the web service "SupervisorContact": "",             // <=  Email adress of supervisor to contact for help "RandomizeTestOrder": true,          // <=  Present test sets in a random order "MaxTestsPerRun": -1,                // <=  Only run a random subset of all available tests, set to -1 to disable "Testsets": [ {...}, {...}, ... ],   // <=  Definition of test sets and files, more details below
+        "ShowResults": false,                // <=  Show table with test results at the end "EnableABLoop": true,                // <=  Show controls to loop playback with an AB range slider "EnableOnlineSubmission": false,     // <=  Enable transmission of JSON encoded results to a web service "BeaqleServiceURL": "",              // <=  URL of the web service "SupervisorContact": "",             // <=  Email address of supervisor to contact for help or for submission of results by email
+        "RandomizeTestOrder": true,          // <=  Present test sets in a random order "MaxTestsPerRun": -1,                // <=  Only run a random subset of all available tests, set to -1 to disable "Testsets": [ {...}, {...}, ... ],   // <=  Definition of test sets and files, more details below